-454. PHILOSOPHY OF EDUCATION.-A philosophical study of curriculum and procedures in secondary education with an open-minded evaluation and improvement of teaching.
+454. PHILOSOPHY OF EDUCATION.-A philosophical study of curriculum and procedures in secondary education.

 501, 502.
 STUDIES IN SECONDARY EDUCATION.-Independent study of a limited field under the personal guidance of a member of the staff, involving extensive reading and the preparation of an essay.
 Required of all candidates for the degree of Master of Arts in Education and of those working for the high school principal's certificate.